mrdemogit/log-viewer/README.md

 - Styled Components + Chakra-UI
 - Themeable
 - Own hooks for fetching data
-- Sorting & Filtering on client side
+- Sorting & Filtering on the client-side
 - 90% Test coverage of base components and hooks

 ### Next candidate?